cmplx-xyttmt/learning-rust/Notes.md

 - Can add manually to `Cargo.toml` or use `cargo add`
 - To use `cargo add`, install `cargo-edit`: `cargo install cargo-edit`
 - e.g to add the `num` dependency: `cargo add num`.

+#### Traits
+A `trait` is a Rust language feature that's analogous to an interface, protocol or contract.

+A `trait` is similar to an `abstract base class` in OOP languages or `type classes` in Haskell.

+Traits enable types to advertise that they are using common behavior.